Spazju għal Qalbi

 Why these Stories

-These stories with various adventures were written with the intention that children will be able to relate to them as they read them because they are common experiences among children.
+These stories about various adventures were written with the intention that children can relate to them as they read them because they are common experiences among children.

-But not only.
+This is not all!
 Since every person is also spiritual, the stories lead children as readers of the stories to think, reflect and pray.
 They can do this through a Prayer Space (praying in a creative and interactive way) after each story they read.
-They can do the Prayer Space on their own, with classmates and even with their family at home.
+They can experience the Prayer Space on their own, with classmates and even with their family at home.

 Illustrations